Automatic Symmetry Discovery with Lie Algebra Convolutional Network: Group invariant loss

-Doing a partial integration on the second term, we get a vanishing boundary term plus the familiar Euler-Lagrange (EL) equation (SI \ref{ap:generalization}), widely used in physics and control theory.
-Thus, requiring good generalization, i.e. $\delta I [\phi;W^*]/\delta \phi=0$ means for optimal parameters $W^*$, real data points $\phi$ satisfy the EL equations
+Doing a partial integration on the second term, we get a vanishing boundary term plus the familiar } which yield the familiar Euler-Lagrange (EL) equation (SI \ref{ap:generalization}).
+Therefore, for an equivariant network to be robust, i.e. $\delta I [\phi;W^*]/\delta \phi=0$, we would require the data points $\phi$ to satisfy the EL equations for optimal parameters $W^*$: